 The first European settlement in California

 On March 14, 1769, Captain Fernando Rivera and his group arrived at the beach camp after trekking for fifty days and 300 miles (480 km) from Velicatá.
 They were the first Europeans to reach San Diego by land.
 Although Rivera’s party had nearly finished its food rations, not a single man was lost on the journey.
 All men arrived in San Diego in reasonably good health conditions, although exhausted and emaciated.
 The same day, Rivera and his men moved the camp inland near the San Diego River, on a hill that would become known as Presidio Hill.
 Today, the hill is part of Presidio Park and it is located just above Old Town San Diego.
 Here, they erected a stockade and placed a cannon on the spot that would later become the Royal Presidio of San Diego, the first European settlement in California.
-Two weeks later, the last group traveling by land headed by Portolá and Fr.
-Junípero Serra also arrived in San Diego.
+Two weeks later, the last group traveling by land headed by Portolá and Junípero Serra also arrived in San Diego.

 The same day of his arrival at San Diego on July 1, 1769, Portolá established a small garrison on Presidio Hill, near the Kumeyaay village of Kosa’aay, which the Spaniards would later call Cosoy.
 The outpost only consisted of a few grass huts and brush-covered enramadas.
 They brought some relief to the little camp as they brought with them 163 mules loaded with goods and supplies.
-Fr.
-Serra and Portolá found out that the outpost had become a hospital for the sick crew members of the ships.
-Despite the difficult situation, in his diary Fr.
-Serra described the area of San Diego as a truly beautiful land with all he had hoped for.
+Father Serra and Portolá found out that the outpost had become a hospital for the sick crew members of the ships.
+Despite the difficult situation, in his diary, Father Serra described the area of San Diego as a truly beautiful land with all he had hoped for.
 And so it was to his eyes.
 After traveling 5,000 miles from the island of Maiorca, in the Mediterranean Sea, the small and zealous friar had finally reached virgin lands inhabited by pagans, whose souls were ready to be harvested and brought under the Catholic Faith.

 The San Antonio sails back with a crew of eight

-As the group remained in desperate need of help and supplies, the San Antonio, under the command of Captain Juan Perez, was urgently sent back to Mexico.
+As the group remained in desperate need of help and supplies, the San Antonio, under the command of Captain Juan Pérez, was urgently sent back to Mexico.
 On July 9, 1769, the ship left for San Blas with only eight men on board.
 Six crew members died on the way back but the ship miraculously made it to San Blas, informing the Viceroy and Inspector Gálvez of the desperate situation in San Diego.
 Governor Portolá considered San Diego only a stop on the way to the long-sought Bay of Monterey.
 Nonetheless, with most of the crew sick and incapacitated, he had to abandon the idea of reaching Monterey by ship.

 After resting for two weeks, on July 14, 1769, Gaspar de Portolá left San Diego with sixty-two men to march northward on foot.
 Fathers Crespí and Gómez departed with him, leaving to Father Serra the task of founding the first mission of California near the small garrison.
 Other than Fathers Crespí and Gómez, the Portolá party consisted of two army officers, Fages and Costansó, Sergeant Ortega and twenty-six soldiers, Rivera and six surviving Catalan volunteers, fifteen Baja California Indians, seven muleteers, and two servants.